TKomericki/Rhetos-wiki/Creating-a-new-application-with-Rhetos-framework.md

 * **Module** keyword represents a business module, and a namespace in C# code.
 * **Entity** represents a business object (C# class) and a table in database that contains the object's data.
   The Book entity here contains some properties and some business features.
-  These features are explained in later tutorial articles, see [Read next](#read-next) below.
+  These features are explained in later tutorial articles.
 * See [Rhetos DSL syntax](Rhetos-DSL-syntax) article for better understanding of the DSL scripts.

 ## Create a web app and add Rhetos